【Commutan Fukushima】From recovery to future growth. Enjoy learning about the Fukushima environment and sustainable development goals (SDGs).

 Commutan Fukushima

-Commutan Fukushima – Fukushima Prefectural Centre for Environmental Creation Communication building
+Commutant Fukushima – Fukushima Prefectural Center for Environmental Creation and Communication

-※If Monday is a national holiday, the facility is open on Monday and closed the following day.
+If Monday is a national holiday, the facility will be open on Monday and closed the following day.